 So, what does scoliosis mean?
 Scoliosis refers to a curvature of the spine, generally between 10 degrees and 40+ degrees.
 People who suffer from scoliosis may experience pain, limited mobility, and other debilitating symptoms.

 Scoliosis can lead to improper posture, hip and shoulder misalignment, and, worst of all, pain.
 Some people have it for unknown reasons, while others have key factors that contribute to a treatable problem.

-Scoliosis is a much more complex condition than it might seem.
+Scoliosis is a much more complex condition than it might seem, though how to get scoliosis is easier than you'd think.
 Let's break down the specifics to gain a real understanding of this common health issue.

 Scoliosis can be broken down into three stages.
 These stages include mild, moderate, and severe, all of which are determined based on the curvature severity of the spine.

 No matter which stage you are at, modern advances have made this uncomfortable problem much more livable for patients who suffer from it.